wataru-s1/criticality/README.md

 Place the file with the edge list under &quot;... /DATA&quot;.

-The network data should be writing using an edge list with tab-delimited as follows
+The network data should be written using an edge list with tab-delimited as follows

 v1 v2